cyrezdev/a11y-apca-sass/README.md

   All use cases are to be displayed in Beta process, even if step or code with no effect.
   When we will reach a version 1.0.0 ready for standards in production, we will lighter the code.

-## About APCA™ by Myndex Perception Research.
+## About APCA™ by Myndex Perception Research
 Link: https://git.apcacontrast.com/
 - APCA™ is the Accessible Perceptual Contrast Algorithm, a new way to predict contrast for text and non-text content on self illuminated displays.
 - APCA™ is the candidate contrast method for WCAG 3, and is currently in public beta.